Chapter 1:

 “A Hero?
 It’s been a while since I’ve seen ya lot.
 Guess that would do it.”

-By all accounts, she couldn’t hurt a fly like this—but I still took a step back.
+By all accounts, she couldn’t hurt a fly like this—but my legs still shook like a newborn fawn’s, and my heart rate spiked uncontrollably.
 That’s how powerful her gaze was.
-However, she soon broke eye contact, choosing to stare somewhere far away, adopting an almost melancholic look.
+However, she soon broke eye contact, adopting an almost melancholic look.

 “W-what do you mean?”
 I managed to force out, despite my crackling voice.
 Can you blame me?
 She was terrifying!